microsoft/debug-adapter-protocol/specification.md

 ### <a name="Types_InvalidatedAreas" class="anchor"></a>InvalidatedAreas

-Logical areas that can be invalidated by the 'invalidated' event.
+Logical areas that can be invalidated by the `invalidated` event.
 Values:
 - 'all': All previously fetched data has become invalid and needs to be refetched.
 - 'stacks': Previously fetched stack related data has become invalid and needs to be refetched.